Your configs deserve

 Deploy to staging.

-Claude: I'll create that config for you.
+Claude: I'll set that up for you.

 • create_config slug: "database-config" ✓

-• create_version v1 with YAML content ✓
+• create_version v1 with YAML + secret ref✓

 • promote_version v1 → staging ✓